KS1 & 2 National Curriculum September 2014

 Modern Foreign Languages

-As from September 2007 all children in Year 2 and Key Stage 2 have been taught Spanish.
+All children from Nursery to Year 6 taught Spanish.
 Spanish is taught by specialist teachers, lessons take place each week for a period of 45 minutes.